1001anjan/1001anjan.github.io/index.md

 <span style="color:red"> *Apply* </span>
 <button class="btn js-toggle-dark-mode btn-primary">Dark Theme</button>

-All contents and pictures on this website come from the Internet and are updated regularly every week.
-They are for personal study and research only, and should not be used for commercial purposes.
-Thank you for your cooperation.
+No matter what you're going through, there's a light at the end of the tunnel, and it may seem hard to get to it, but you can do it and just keep working towards it.
 {: .fs-6 .fw-300 }

-[Have Some Fun Now](#have-some-fun){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Contact Me](#contact){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Find me on LinkedIn](https://www.linkedin.com/in/link2anjan/){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Interested Work](#interested-work){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Contact](#contact){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Find me on LinkedIn](https://www.linkedin.com/in/link2anjan/){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---
 Welcome to my blog!